Generalizing Correspondence Analysis for Applications in Machine Learning: Learning Principal Functions from Data

 In this section, we design the Principal Inertia Component Estimator (PICE) using neural networks as a vessel to search over $\calL_2(P_X)$ and $\calL_2(P_Y)$.
 The PICE estimates the PICs and the principal functions given samples drawn from $\Pxy$ by minimizing an appropriately defined loss function (described next) using stochastic gradient descent and backpropagation over deep neural networks.
+Moreover, we test the PICE on two synthetic datasets, and show that the PICE can reliably recover the PICs and the principal functions predicted by theory.